joaocsousa/DoubleSeekBar/README.md

 * For now it only supports Integers.
 Floats, Lists of values, etc. are on the TODO list.
 * The following conditions apply:
-    1. The minimum value must be smaller than the maximum value.
+    1. The minimum value must be defined as smaller than the maximum value, and vice-versa.
-    3. The minimum value is never higher than the maximum value.
+    3. The minimum value is never higher than the maximum value, and vice-versa.
     4. Both values are never equal.